btcrs/slate/source/index.html.md

 # Introduction

-Welcome to the *Groot* API!
-Using *Groot* you'll be able to interact with a git backend ( self-hosted or local ) to create and manipulate repositories.
+Welcome to the Welder API!
+Using Welder you'll be able to interact with a git backend, either self-hosted or local, to create and manipulate project repositories.

 ```
 API Endpoint